How to check the storage on your iPhone and iPad

 About cached files in Other

-The Finder, Apple Devices app, and iTunes may categorize cached music, videos, and photos as "Other" storage.
-These cached files are created when you stream or view content, allowing for faster access the next time you want to enjoy it.
-Your device will automatically remove these files when more space is needed."
+The Finder, Apple Devices app, and iTunes show cached music, videos, and photos as "Other" storage.
+The system creates these files when you stream or view content, allowing for faster access the next time you want to enjoy content.
+Your device removes these files when your device needs more space.

 If storage on your device differs from what you see in the Finder, Apple Devices app, or iTunes